nuclearpengy/nuclearpengy.github.io/gear.md

 I primarily use this device for research, writing and processing email.
 I don't use it as much as I should, or would like to, but when I do, I enjoy it.

 Before this, I had an Apple MacBook Pro 15" Early 2011.
-If I end up replacing this, it'll probably be with a bigger screened beefier device.
+If I end up replacing the MacBook Air, it will be with a bigger screened beefier device.

 <h3>Development Server - Custom Built</h3>
 **Case:** Phanteks Eclipse P400S<br/>